 Your Last Chance To Impress

 Before you leave, asking ‘wrap up’ questions will enable you to assess your chances of getting hired.
-Furthermore, they present the opportunity for you to fill the interviewers in on any information they may be lacking about you.
+Furthermore, they present the opportunity for you to fill the panel in on any information they may be lacking about you.

-- What are the next steps in the interview process?
+- What are the next steps in the recruitment process?

 - When can I expect to hear from you?